-Objects made available by each device agent depend on the device features.
-Nevertheless, parts of these devices MIBs will make sense for many device types, for instance all devices have a number of network interfaces.
+The objects that are made available by each device's agent depend on the device's features; this is called the device's MIB.
+Nevertheless, parts the MIB will make sense for most devices, for instance all devices have a number of network interfaces.